Why do we prune shrubs & trees?

 - More bushy – more flowers & fruit in same space

 Pruning is one of the areas that I am asked about the most and one of the most popular half day workshops that I teach.
-There is no real mystery about whether, when and how to prune most garden trees and shrubs but there are a couple of key pieces of information about how plants grow that you do need.
+There is no real mystery about whether, when and how to prune most garden trees and shrubs but there are some key pieces of information about how plants grow that you do need to understand.